LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 ### Things that made it good

-* Kristen took care of us :coffee: :cookie: and helped with all the set up and bringing people to - from the interview room
+* Kristen took care of us and helped with all the set up and bringing people to - from the interview room
 * We spoke to 6 people - met our target
 * Water was provided - good for day long interviewing + to make interviewees comfortable
 * Phone set up for remote interviews was all done for us - good connection!